Fluor (NYSE:FLR) Issues FY 2022 Earnings Guidance

-Fluor (NYSE:FLR – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $1.15-$1.40 for the period, compared to the consensus estimate of $1.19.
+Fluor (NYSE:FLR – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $1.15-$1.40 for the period, compared to the consensus EPS estimate of $1.19.
 The company issued revenue guidance of -.

-Fluor (NYSE:FLR – Get Rating) last posted its quarterly earnings data on Friday, May 6th.
-The construction company reported $0.16 EPS for the quarter, missing analysts’ consensus estimates of $0.20 by ($0.04).
-The company had revenue of $3.12 billion for the quarter, compared to analyst estimates of $3.10 billion.
-Fluor had a negative net margin of 0.63% and a positive return on equity of 10.72%.
-Fluor’s revenue was down 6.7% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $0.07 EPS.
-Research analysts expect that Fluor will post 1.29 earnings per share for the current fiscal year.
+Fluor (NYSE:FLR – Get Rating) last posted its quarterly earnings results on Friday, May 6th.
+The construction company reported $0.16 EPS for the quarter, missing the consensus estimate of $0.20 by ($0.04).
+The company had revenue of $3.12 billion for the quarter, compared to analysts’ expectations of $3.10 billion.
+Fluor had a positive return on equity of 10.59% and a negative net margin of 0.63%.
+The firm’s revenue was down 6.7% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.07 EPS.
+On average, equities analysts forecast that Fluor will post 1.29 earnings per share for the current year.

-In related news, Director James T. Hackett bought 30,000 shares of the firm’s stock in a transaction on Tuesday, May 10th.
-The stock was bought at an average price of $25.46 per share, with a total value of $763,800.00.
-Following the purchase, the director now directly owns 10,000 shares of the company’s stock, valued at approximately $254,600.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, Director Matthew K. Rose purchased 40,000 shares of the company’s stock in a transaction dated Thursday, May 12th.
-The stock was bought at an average cost of $25.63 per share, for a total transaction of $1,025,200.00.
-Following the completion of the purchase, the director now directly owns 80,764 shares of the company’s stock, valued at approximately $2,069,981.32.
+In other news, Director James T. Hackett acquired 30,000 shares of the business’s stock in a transaction dated Tuesday, May 10th.
+The shares were bought at an average cost of $25.46 per share, for a total transaction of $763,800.00.
+Following the acquisition, the director now directly owns 10,000 shares in the company, valued at approximately $254,600.
+The purchase was disclosed in a filing with the SEC, which is available through this link.
+Also, Director Matthew K. Rose acquired 40,000 shares of the business’s stock in a transaction dated Thursday, May 12th.
+The stock was purchased at an average price of $25.63 per share, for a total transaction of $1,025,200.00.
+Following the completion of the acquisition, the director now owns 80,764 shares in the company, valued at $2,069,981.32.
 The disclosure for this purchase can be found here.
-1.01% of the stock is owned by corporate insiders.
+Corporate insiders own 1.01% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-First Trust Advisors LP raised its stake in shares of Fluor by 3.4% during the 1st quarter.
-First Trust Advisors LP now owns 12,488 shares of the construction company’s stock worth $358,000 after purchasing an additional 411 shares in the last quarter.
-Cambridge Investment Research Advisors Inc. lifted its stake in Fluor by 4.6% in the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 9,343 shares of the construction company’s stock valued at $268,000 after acquiring an additional 414 shares during the last quarter.
-Laurel Wealth Advisors Inc. grew its position in Fluor by 5.1% in the first quarter.
-Laurel Wealth Advisors Inc. now owns 9,347 shares of the construction company’s stock worth $268,000 after acquiring an additional 457 shares in the last quarter.
-Amalgamated Bank increased its stake in shares of Fluor by 0.5% during the 4th quarter.
-Amalgamated Bank now owns 94,135 shares of the construction company’s stock worth $2,332,000 after purchasing an additional 483 shares during the last quarter.
-Finally, MetLife Investment Management LLC raised its holdings in shares of Fluor by 0.5% during the 4th quarter.
-MetLife Investment Management LLC now owns 117,879 shares of the construction company’s stock valued at $2,920,000 after purchasing an additional 593 shares in the last quarter.
-Hedge funds and other institutional investors own 90.35% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. grew its stake in Fluor by 3.5% during the 1st quarter.
+BlackRock Inc. now owns 16,937,750 shares of the construction company’s stock valued at $485,943,000 after purchasing an additional 571,316 shares in the last quarter.
+Vanguard Group Inc. grew its stake in Fluor by 0.6% during the 1st quarter.
+Vanguard Group Inc. now owns 13,274,601 shares of the construction company’s stock valued at $380,847,000 after purchasing an additional 81,634 shares in the last quarter.
+State Street Corp grew its stake in Fluor by 4.3% during the 1st quarter.
+State Street Corp now owns 4,756,643 shares of the construction company’s stock valued at $136,468,000 after purchasing an additional 195,913 shares in the last quarter.
+Allianz Asset Management GmbH grew its stake in Fluor by 1.5% during the 4th quarter.
+Allianz Asset Management GmbH now owns 2,032,234 shares of the construction company’s stock valued at $50,338,000 after purchasing an additional 30,934 shares in the last quarter.
+Finally, Morgan Stanley grew its stake in Fluor by 18.8% during the 2nd quarter.
+Morgan Stanley now owns 1,701,145 shares of the construction company’s stock valued at $30,110,000 after purchasing an additional 269,355 shares in the last quarter.
+Institutional investors own 90.35% of the company’s stock.

 Fluor Company Profile (Get Rating)